MONO SUPPLIES

 Pick up anything in a guest room that would need replacing within a year or two of normal use: the towels, the bathrobe, the slippers, the glasses, the amenity bottles, the laundry bag.
 That is OS&E. The bed frame, the desk, the kettle and the television are not, those are FF&E. OS&E is the replenishment layer; FF&E is the capital layer.

 OS&E spans almost every operational department.
-The exact list varies by property type, but most hotels group it roughly as follows.
+The exact list varies by property type and by how much food and beverage a hotel runs, but most properties group it roughly as follows.

 Individually, OS&E items are inexpensive.
 Collectively, they shape almost every tactile moment of a guest's stay: the weight of a towel, the feel of the glassware, the quality of the amenities on the vanity.
 They are also a recurring cost that never stops, which is why par levels, supplier consistency and reorder discipline have an outsized effect on both guest perception and operating margin.

 Because OS&E is consumed continuously, it is procured against par levels: the stock a property holds to cover demand between deliveries, plus a buffer.
-A common approach sets a par for each item (for example, three sets of linen per bed, one on the bed, one in the wash, one on the shelf), tracks usage, and reorders to maintain it.
+A common approach sets a par for each item, tracks usage against it, and reorders to maintain the level rather than waiting for a shortage to be reported.

-New openings procure an initial OS&E package alongside their FF&E, then transition to rolling replenishment once operating.
+New openings procure that initial package alongside their FF&E, then transition to rolling replenishment once operating.
+For a step-by-step opening checklist, see OS&E for a new hotel opening.
 Established properties run OS&E almost entirely on reorder, with periodic reviews when standards, suppliers or volumes change.

 Equipping a property?